fantazic/online-parser/README.md

 * Jongwook Kim fantazic@gmail.com

 ### System
-* Async sockets on Tornado web server
+* Web Sockets on Tornado web server
-    * long socket for push data
+    * web socket for bidirectional communication
+    * transfer a TSV file and render a page of whole data
+    * keep the file in memory for each connection
 * AngularJS and Bootstrap
     * ng-file-upload
+    * pagination